-We present comprehensive data on testosterone prescribing trends amongst a stable Canadian population of men over 12 years.
-This database captures all testosterone prescriptions filled in the province.
+We present comprehensive data on testosterone prescribing trends among a stable Canadian population of men over 12 years.
+This database captures all testosterone prescriptions filled in the province of NS.

 This study reveals several interesting findings.
 First, nearly a quarter of men received only a single testosterone prescription in the study period, and another quarter switched to another testosterone formulation at least once after their initial prescription.
-Much less testosterone is prescribed in NS compared to published US data (0.6% vs 3.2% of the population in 2013, for example).4 Whether this represents underutilization of TT/lack of awareness of AD, or instead a result of overutilization of testosterone in the US is difficult to know.
-Furthermore, the vast majority of prescribers in NS are PCPs: much more than the 60% PCP prescriber rate reported amongst US data.7 Because of this, education efforts in Nova Scotia regarding risks and benefits of TT should be largely focused amongst this group.
-These data reveal a relatively young cohort of men taking TT (50% of TT users are under 55).
-Health care professionals and their patients are often unaware that exogenous testosterone will result in infertility.8 Some men will never recover spermatogenesis after cessation of testosterone, and in those that do, it may take up to 2 years to recover sperm in the ejaculate. ^{9,10} These data highlight the importance of fertility counseling in these men prior to starting on TT.
+Much less testosterone is prescribed in NS compared to published U.S. data (0.6% vs. 3.2% of the population in 2013, for example).4 Whether this represents underuse of TT/lack of awareness of androgen deficiency, or instead is a result of overuse of testosterone in the U.S. is difficult to know.
+Furthermore, the vast majority of prescribers in NS are PCPs - much more than the 60% PCP prescriber rate reported in U.S. data.
+Because of this, education efforts in NS regarding risks and benefits of TT should be largely focused among this prescriber group.
+These data reveal a relatively young cohort of men taking TT (50% of TT users are under 55 years).
+Healthcare professionals and their patients are often unaware that exogenous testosterone will result in infertility.8 Some men will never recover spermatogenesis after cessation of testosterone, and in those that do, it may take up to two years to recover sperm in the ejaculate.
+9,10 These data highlight the importance of fertility counselling in these men prior to starting on TT.